-At the time of writing (January 2019) the legislation has only recently been implemented, and it is yet too early to evaluate the level of implementation.
-However, taking into account that there is a general risk of non-payment of tax (See 1.5-1.7), export tax and general custom requirements (See 1.19), the risk is considered to be specified based on a precautionary approach.
+At the time of writing of this indicator (January 2019) the legislation has only recently been implemented, and it is too early to evaluate the level of implementation.
+However, taking into account that there is a general risk of non-payment of tax (see 1.5-1.7), export tax and general custom requirements (see 1.19), the risk is considered to be specified based on a precautionary approach.